Neurodivergent minds and the internet

 Different Brains, Different Tools

 The question isn't whether neurodivergent people can use the internet.
 We obviously can.
-The question is how much cognitive overhead the tools add on top of whatever we're actually trying to do.
+The question is how much cognitive overhead the tools add on top of whatever we're trying to do, and whether that overhead is fair or whether it's a hidden tax on having a non-standard brain.

 Get on the Horse